 Colombian name: Atrapamoscas Canelo

-The disjunct population at the Sierra Nevada de Santa Marta is a distinct sub-species P. c assimilis.
+The disjunct population at the Sierra Nevada de Santa Marta, seen in photos 1 to 3, is a distinct sub-species P. c assimilis.
 This is the most cinnamon of all the sub-species with an almost entirely cinnamon tail and much less black on the wings.